btroop/btroop/docs/README.md

 >
 >---
 >
->**Fortune 50 tech company project highlights**
+>**Highlights from Fortune 50 tech company projects**
 >
->- Supported corporation-wide action for tracking and achieving sustainability strategy goals by helping client design and implement a data, reporting and OKR management program; incorporated data gathering, transformation and
+>- Supported company actions for achieving sustainability strategy goals by helping client design and implement a corporate-wide data, reporting and OKR management program to track and monitor progress
 >- Enabled 50-person organization to measure Agile performance and better manage project portfolio by designing, developing and delivering an enterprise-grade reporting suite built on modern BI platform
->- Advanced product management team's Agile capabilities by implementing Agile and Scrum principles and practices, coaching Scrum teams, creating Agile education curriculums and leading training initiatives
+>- Developed and matured product management team's Agile capabilities by implementing Agile and Scrum principles and practices, coaching Scrum teams, creating Agile educational content and leading training initiatives
->- Improved client company's reach into customer growth segments by coordinating teams from across 8 business grops to develop an aligned and orchestrated sales and engagement strategy
+>- Improved client company's reach into customer growth segments by coordinating teams from across 8 business grops to develop an aligned and orchestrated sales and engagement strategy for targeted customer types
 > ---
 >
 >